Christmas dinner is an essential meal for most American families. Many families spend hours preparing their Christmas day meals.

 Different American households may have other traditions for their Christmas meals.
 We always eat turkey on Christmas day, mashed or scalloped potatoes, green beans, sweet potatoes, salad and rolls, and butter with various types of cheese.

 These are the most popular foods, with over 73% of American households saying they have turkey for Christmas.
-Even with turkey being so popular, there are still many other food options that Americans may consider a traditional Christmas meal.
+Even with turkey being so popular, Americans may consider many other food options a traditional Christmas meal.

 Other Popular Meat Dishes For A Christmas Celebration